jezza64/jbnotes/Crypto_Technology.md

 Mining means determine the nonce.
 Can't change block data without changing the hash, and that invalidates subsequent blocks.

-Peers:
+#### Peers

-Peers exchange last block.
+Peers exchange last block when they connect.
+If the peer is one block ahead, requests one block.
-If the peer is older, requests whole blockchain and replaces it.
+If peer is ahead and valid, requests whole blockchain and replaces it.
 Ends up with all peers moving to latest blockchain.
+If one goes wrong, will be superseded by the corrected chain.

 ![](jbnotes_images/Crypto_Technology_2021-05-21-11-59-52.png)

 ### Problems to be solved